A Conceptual Framework for Externally-influenced Agents: An Assisted Reinforcement Learning Review: Assisted Reinforcement Learning Taxonomy

-Policy-shaping is the modification of the agent's behaviour~\cite{griffith2013policy}.
+Policy-shaping is the modification of the agent's behaviour~\citep{griffith2013policy}.
 This modification can be done either by influencing how the agent makes decisions or by directly altering the agent's learned behaviour.
-A simple method of policy-shaping involves forcing it to take certain actions if advice from the information source has recommended them~\cite{grizou2013robot, navidi2020human}.
+A simple method of policy-shaping involves forcing it to take certain actions if advice from the information source has recommended them~\citep{grizou2013robot, navidi2020human}.
+Human-in-the-loop techniques may be beneficial to address complex RL problems with the help of domain experts, e.g., in health informatics~\citep{holzinger2016interactive}.
 This allows the external information source to guide the agent and take direct control over exploration/exploitation.
-Alternatively, the information source can choose to alter the agent's behaviour directly by changing Q-values or installing rules that override the actions for chosen states~\cite{knowles2008hybrid}.
+Alternatively, the information source can choose to alter the agent's behaviour directly by changing Q-values or installing rules that override the actions for chosen states~\citep{knowles2008hybrid}.
 This method of modification can improve agent performance rapidly, as it can give the agent partial solutions.

 Internal modification is a method of altering the parameters of the agent that are essential to its learning.
-Parameters such as the learning rate ($\alpha$), discount factor ($\gamma$), and exploration percentage ($\epsilon$), are all internal to the RL agent and may be altered to affect its performance~\cite{tesauro2004extending}.
+Parameters such as the learning rate ($\alpha$), discount factor ($\gamma$), and exploration percentage ($\epsilon$), are all internal to the RL agent and may be altered to affect its performance~\citep{tesauro2004extending}.
 For example, if an advisor observes that an agent is repeating actions and not exploring enough then the exploration percentage or learning rate may be temporarily increased.
 Internal modification is a simple method to implement.
 However, it can be difficult at times to know which parameters to adjust, and to what degree they are to be adjusted.

 Environmental modification is an indirect method for influencing an RL agent.
 Altering the environment is not always achievable and may be a technique better suited for digital or simulated environments.
-Some examples of modifying the environment include altering or reducing the state space and observable information~\cite{kerzel2018accelerating, breyer2019comparing}, reducing the action space~\cite{sridharan2017can}, modifying the agent's starting state~\cite{dixon2000incorporating}, or altering the dynamics of the environment to make the task easier to solve~\cite{millan2020arobust}.
-Below, we further describe these environmental modifications.
+Some examples of modifying the environment include altering or reducing the state space and observable information~\citep{kerzel2018accelerating, breyer2019comparing}, reducing the action space~\citep{sridharan2017can}, modifying the agent's starting state~\citep{dixon2000incorporating}, or altering the dynamics of the environment to make the task easier to solve~\citep{millan2021robust} Below, we further describe these environmental modifications.